Felttrip/GoogleOAuth/README.md

-used pip to install the oauth2client library encountered issues with `InvalidClientSecretsError: Missing property "redirect_uris" in a client type of "web".`
+used pip to install the oauth2client library encountered issues with `InvalidClientSecretsError: Missing property "redirect_uris" in a client type of "web".` Regenerated my client_secrets.json because it was missing the redirect_uris parameter, this seem to fix the issue.